-The user can also define that the access to a parameter is concurrent with CONCURRENT or to a file FILE-CONCURRENT (Code 26).
-Tasks that share a "CONCURRENT" parameter will be executed in parallel, if any other dependency prevents this.
+The user can also define that the access to a object is concurrent with CONCURRENT (Code 35).
+Tasks that share a CONCURRENT parameter will be executed in parallel, if any other dependency prevents this.
 The CONCURRENT direction allows users to have access from multiple tasks to the same object/file during their executions.
-However, note that COMPSs does not manage the interaction with the objects or files used/modified concurrently.
-Taking care of the access/modification of the concurrent objects is responsibility of the developer.

-Code 26: Python task example with FILE CONCURRENT
+Code 35: Python task example with CONCURRENT